Carreau/phd-dissertation/parts/part3.rst

 ..
 3

-From the position of he trap with time and the signal measured by the QPD the position of bead in the trap as well as the forced exerted on each bead can be calculated.
-We can then recover the distance between beads center as a function for time.
-The force-distance curve curve representing the force exerted by the probe bead on the actin bead as a function of the distance can be computed and show in :num:`Fig #force-distance` where we can still distinguish the three phase of the indentation cycle.
+From the position of he trap with time and the signal measured by the QPD the position of bead in the trap as well as the force exerted on each bead can be calculated.
+We can then recover the distance between bead centers as a function of time.
+The force-distance curve representing the force exerted by the probe bead on the actin bead as a function of the distance can be computed and is show in :num:`Fig #force-distance` where we can still distinguish the three phase of the indentation cycle, also marked by the color of the data.